 So when you fail to fulfil your obligation, you'll have to consider the implications it'll have on employee productivity, engagement, retention, morale, loyalty as well as the reputation and financial repercussions it'll have on the business.

-This could have knock on effects in terms of the effects of discrimination on employees and their output, unaddressed discrimination is likely to erode the engagement and morale of your workforce.
+This could have knock on effects in terms of the effects of discrimination on employees and their output as unaddressed discrimination is likely to erode the engagement and morale of your workforce.
 This disengagement has a cost on the company, with higher rates of absenteeism and lower productivity.

-The financial implications include the money and time spent dealing with an ongoing battle with former employees in court.
+The financial implications could include the money and time spent dealing with an ongoing battle with former employees in court.
 You may have to pay fees for legal representation and settlement costs, which, together with the costs of declines in productivity and increases in absenteeism can lead to losses in profits.

 So, now that we've established the importance, the next step is to learn how to identify and stop discrimination at work.

 How to prevent discrimination at work

 Preventing discrimination at work is a long and ongoing process.
 The first of which involves creating an anti-discrimination policy that applies to all employees and workers, contractors, visitors, customers and stakeholders.

 The purpose of this policy is to highlight your organisation's stance on all forms of harassment and discrimination that may occur in the workplace.
 It should reflect your beliefs and protect everyone from offensive or harmful behaviour.

 In this document, you'll include information on: